will-clarke/wclarke.net/src/posts/2019-08-10--defaults-are-good.md

 title: Defaults are good.
 Try them out!
 date: 2019-08-10
 tags: tips unix
+description: Instead of spending hours grooming your .vimrc, perhaps take a while to appreciate the defaults.
+They're there for a reason!
+And once you get used to them, every computer's going to be easy to use... not just your fabulous unique one.
 ---

 Most defaults have been carefully thought out.
 It's worth at least looking over them before deciding that they're useless & old-fashioned.